fenixkz/rl_journey/Lesson-3/theory.md

 Welcome to the third part of this introductory course!
 I hope last two lessons were enjoyable and knowledgable!

-So, let's recap.
+Before we dive in, let's recap our journey so far.
 In the previous lesson, we have studied the basics of Reinforcement Learning (RL) including $V(s)$, $Q(s,a)$ and their optimal versions.
 We have also studied how to estimate them using Monte Carlo and Temporal Difference (TD) methods.
 We reviewed the two most well-known algorithms Q-learning and SARSA.

 Nevertheless, you might probably noticed that the problems that we solved were quite simple.
 And yet you also probably heard about RL playing video-games at human-level and even beating humans at them.
 So, how is it possible with what we learned so far?